lkhall/greek_project/README.md

 # Hansen and Quinn Study Software
 ## About
-This project was created by Lauren Hall (Williams College '27), advised by Professor Olsen, through the Class of 1957 Summer Research Program for Divisions I & II.
-It was created in response to a lack of online study tools corresponding to CLGR 101/102, which uses the textbook "Greek: An Intensive Course" by Hardy Hansen and Gerald M. Quinn.
-Memorizing verb conjugation and noun and adjective declension consitutues much of the early learning stages of Ancient Greek, so this application focuses mainly on repetition and exposure to those forms.
+This project was created by Lauren Hall '27, advised by Professor Olsen, in response to a lack of online study tools corresponding to Williams College's Introductory Greek classes (CLGR 101/102).
+Memorizing conjugations and declensions consitutues much of the early Ancient Greek learning stages, so this application focuses mainly on repetitive identification of these grammatical forms.
+Its content is tailored to the vocabulary, grammar, and units of CLGR 101/102's primary textbook: *Greek: An Intensive Course* by Hardy Hansen and Gerald M. Quinn.

+Please contact Lauren Hall (lkh3@williams.edu), Sarah Olsen (seo1@williams.edu), or the current professor of CLGR 101/102 if you see any errors.

 ## Running the software locally
 Clone the repository